dotnet/docs/docs/core/install/windows.md

 When the removal is deferred, the installer writes a command to the [RunOnce](/windows/win32/setupapi/run-and-runonce-registry-keys) registry key to uninstall the previous version.
 The command only executes if a user in the Administrators group logs on to the machine.

 > [!NOTE]
-> This feature is only available starting with .NET 8 (8.0.11), 9 and later versions of .NET.
-It only applies to the standalone installer executables and will impact distributions like WinGet that use them.
+> This feature is only available in .NET 8 (8.0.11), 9, and later versions of .NET.
+It only applies to the standalone installer executables and impacts distributions like WinGet that use them.

 ## Install with Windows Package Manager (WinGet)